CoolNamesAllTaken/geeps/README.md

 ## Docker Setup Instructions

-Run these commands from the `docker` directory.
+Run these commands from the top level directory.

 NOTE: Cloning git repos onto windows may result in files with CR+LF line endings.
 Docker does NOT like these, and they will break everything.
 Make sure that you set `git config --global core.autocrlf false` before cloning repos that will get added or mounted to a Docker container.

 ### Build the Docker Image

+Be sure to run `git submodule update --init` before building!

 From this directory, run the following shell command.